KatieC97/domi-mvp/README.md

 **Domï** is an accessible inventory tracking app designed to help users manage household products with ease.
 It was inspired by my mum, who experienced a brain injury and found it difficult to remember what products she had and where they were stored.
 The app is designed with accessibility, simplicity, and clarity at its core.

+>**Note:** This project is public for review purposes only.
+Please do not fork, copy or redistribute without permission.

 ![Domï Logo](frontend/assets/domi_logo.png)

 ---